ofirelarat/FanGames/README.md

 # FunGames
-A cross platform game built with corona sdk using lua programming language
+A cross platform games built with corona sdk using lua programming language or HML canvas.

 ## Screenshot